Sheet Music Review

 The simple ideas – so they say – are often the best.

-And with her latest publication – Piano Gallery – best-selling composer Pam Wedgwood has taken the seemingly simple idea of composing a collection of pieces inspired by great artworks, and with the visionary support of Faber Music, produced one of the finest, most imaginative and inspiring collections of original intermediate repertoire that I have yet had the pleasure of reviewing here.
+And with her latest publication Piano Gallery, best-selling composer Pam Wedgwood has taken the seemingly simple idea of composing a collection of pieces inspired by great artworks, and with the visionary support of Faber Music, produced one of the most imaginative collections of original late-intermediate repertoire that I have recently had the pleasure of reviewing here.

-So what is it about this publication that makes it such an essential purchase?
+So what is it about this publication that makes it such a worthwhile purchase?

 Continue reading Pam Wedgwood’s ‘Piano Gallery’